-In seven years of my long distance relationship, I had never been to America just to see my partner.
-Once Green Day’s Revolution Radio Tour was over, I decided it was about time.
-I planned to go to my partner's hometown of Oakland and see Lights in San Francisco while I was there.
+Once Green Day’s Revolution Radio Tour was over, I decided it was about time to go to the US just to see my partner.
+I planned to go to their hometown of Oakland and see Lights in San Francisco while I was there.
 They said they’d buy me the tickets for my birthday… but San Francisco sold out and in a panic, they bought Buffalo, New York instead.
 I’m not sure I even realised then quite how random it would be to go from England to Buffalo.
 Nor did my mum when she realised that Niagara Falls, which she’d always wanted to see, is near Buffalo and decided to come too.

 When people ask me how I afford to travel, a recurring answer is that I will snort at ‘why don’t you just fly direct?’
 No, I booked a Ryanair flight to Dublin, a Norwegian flight from Dublin to New York and a Greyhound to Buffalo.
 It wasn’t even the most ridiculous route I’d ever taken.
 It would take about 36 hours, and seemed quite quick.

 Until the ‘beast from the east’ (read: weather that is considered tame outside the UK and Ireland) came along.

 Two days before we flew, our flight to Dublin was cancelled.
 At the time, transatlantic flights were still going, so in desperation to make ours, we paid more than we could afford for a new flight to Dublin.
 An hour later, Dublin Airport closed for the weekend and our transatlantic flight was cancelled.

 Norwegian kindly rebooked me to fly from London a day late.
 However, this meant we’d miss the Greyhound.
 Clearly trying to claim the best joke of 2018, my travel insurance said ‘I’m sure Greyhound will understand.’